Knowing isn't doing

 Why not implement a solution?

 Why is it so hard?
 My theory is twofold.
 We are creatures of habit and we take the path of least resistance.
 These traits aren’t necessarily a bad thing.
 Finding the easiest way to do something and then sticking with it is admirable.
-It’s we strive to do; it’s our goal.
+It’s what we strive to do; it’s our goal.
 We want this behavior to become a habit.
 We even refer to them as “good habits”.

 In the problem/solution examples above though, the current lifestyle that causes the problem is the habit.
 Changing the habit is harder than doing the same thing.
 Change is not the path of least resistance; so we stay with our old ways.
 We live with the problem even though we know how to fix it.